 A major constraint that restricts global rice productivity is abiotic stress.
 Due to the effects of climate change and human activity, this stress is rapidly expanding globally over the past few decades.
-Nevertheless, rice production worldwide significantly decreases as a result of these stresses.
+Nevertheless, rice production worldwide significantly decreased as a result of these stresses.
 In this way, the advancement of developed rice with abiotic stress resistance is expected to settle the production level of rice.
 The genus's wild rice species are regarded as a useful resource for cultivating rice's stress tolerance.
 Accessions of wild rice demonstrated a variety of abilities for coping with and recovering from the lack of water, salinity stress as well as heat tolerance.
 Accessions of wild rice from tropical islands, where the dry season brings high temperatures and little precipitation, appeared to be more resistant to drought than accessions from subtropical regions.
 The ability of QTLs derived from wild species to effectively improve rice's tolerance to drought and salinity stress points to their great potential for use in the breeding of elite rice varieties.
 These QTLs either need to be identified or if identified can be used to develop introgression lines in cultivated rice.
-Despite the fact that research on abiotic stress resistance have been happening for quite a long time, not many screenings have been done.
-A great deal of work actually should be finished by screening various wild genotypes in rice with the goal that in future yield and quality is kept up with for the upcoming generations.
+Even though research on abiotic stress resistance has been happening for quite a long time, not many screenings have been done.
+A great deal of work actually should be finished by screening various wild genotypes in rice with the goal that in the future yield and quality are kept up for the upcoming generations.
 It will take more research to create lines that use these wild varieties to produce higher-yielding, higher-quality rice.

 Reference